rutger1140/kirby-geolocation-field/README.md

 * Make sure to use 'location' as fieldname in your blueprint or change the selector in geolocation.js accordingly.
 ([See issue #2](https://github.com/lekkerduidelijk/kirby-geolocation-field/issues/2))

-* Make sure to refresh the panel after chancing your blueprint.
+* Make sure to refresh the panel after changing your blueprint.
 ([See issue #3](https://github.com/lekkerduidelijk/kirby-geolocation-field/issues/3))

 **2. The latitude and longtitude show as one string in my template**